Minecraft: Pocket Edition and Bedrock Edition

-Bedrock Edition and Console Editions

-The console versions of Minecraft debuted with the Xbox 360 edition, developed by 4J Studios and released on 9 May 2012.
-Announced as part of the Xbox Live Arcade NEXT promotion, this version introduced a redesigned crafting system, a new control interface, in-game tutorials, split-screen multiplayer, and online play via Xbox Live.
-Unlike the PC version, its worlds were finite, bordered by invisible walls.
-Initially, the Xbox 360 version resembled outdated PC versions but received updates to bring it closer to Java Edition before eventually being discontinued.
-The Xbox One version launched on 5 September 2014, featuring larger worlds and support for more players.
-Minecraft expanded to PlayStation platforms with PlayStation 3 and PlayStation 4 editions released on 17 December 2013 and 4 September 2014, respectively.
-Originally planned as a PS4 launch title, it was delayed before its eventual release.
-A PlayStation Vita version followed in October 2014.
-Like the Xbox versions, the PlayStation editions were developed by 4J Studios.

-Nintendo platforms received Minecraft: Wii U Edition on 17 December 2015, with a physical release in North America on 17 June 2016 and in Europe on 30 June.
-The Nintendo Switch version launched via the eShop on 11 May 2017.
+On 27 October 2016, Apple announced that Minecraft would be released for the fourth-generation Apple TV.
+The game, titled Minecraft: Apple TV Edition, was released on 19 December 2016.
+On 24 September 2018, Mojang announced that updates for the Apple TV version would end due to its small player base.
+On 19 December 2016, Minecraft: Fire TV Edition was released for Amazon Fire TV devices.
+Like the Apple TV version, it was designed for television play using a controller or remote.
+As of June 2021, Minecraft is no longer supported on Fire TV Gen 1 and Fire TV Gen 2.

 During a Nintendo Direct presentation on 13 September 2017, Nintendo announced that Minecraft: New Nintendo 3DS Edition, based on the Pocket Edition, would be available for download immediately after the livestream, and a physical copy available on a later date.
 The game is compatible only with the New Nintendo 3DS or New Nintendo 2DS XL systems and does not work with the original 3DS or 2DS systems.
+This version received its final update on 15 January 2019 and was subsequently discontinued.

-On 20 September 2017, the Better Together Update introduced Bedrock Edition across Xbox One, Windows 10, VR, and mobile platforms, enabling cross-play between these versions.
-Bedrock Edition later expanded to Nintendo Switch and PlayStation 4, with the latter receiving the update in December 2019, allowing cross-platform play for users with a free Xbox Live account.
+On 20 September 2017, the Better Together Update merged the Windows 10 Edition, Xbox One Edition, and Pocket Edition into the unified Bedrock Edition, enabling cross-play between these versions.
+Bedrock Edition was later released for Nintendo Switch and PlayStation 4, with the latter receiving the update in December 2019, allowing cross-platform play for users with a free Xbox Live account.
 The Bedrock Edition released a native version for PlayStation 5 on 22 October 2024, while the Xbox Series X/S version launched on 17 June 2025.
-On 18 December 2018, the PlayStation 3, PlayStation Vita, Xbox 360, and Wii U versions of Minecraft received their final update and would later become known as "Legacy Console Editions".
-On 15 January 2019, the New Nintendo 3DS version of Minecraft received its final update, effectively becoming discontinued as well.
+A version of Bedrock Edition for the Nintendo Switch 2 was announced in a Nintendo Direct on 9 June 2026 and will release on 27 October.